Southern Illinois: Origin of "Little Egypt" name

 In 1799, Baptist minister John Badgley dubbed the fertile highlands and bottoms near Edwardsville the "Land of Goshen".
-Early Edwardsville was known as Goshen.
-This was a biblical reference to Ancient Egypt.
-Geographic features such as the Mississippi and its flood plains were like the fertile Nile valley.
+Early Edwardsville was known as Goshen, a biblical reference to Ancient Egypt.
+Geographic features such as the Mississippi and its flood plains were like the fertile Nile Valley.
 The Indian mounds of the area were large at the time and seemed like the pyramids of Egypt.
 The nickname stuck, and it was reinforced by other events.

 In the 1830s, poor harvests in the north of the state drove people to Southern Illinois to buy grain.
 Others say it was because the land of the great Mississippi and Ohio River valleys were like that of Egypt's Nile Delta.
 According to Hubbs, the nickname dates back to 1818, when a huge tract of land was purchased at the confluence of the rivers and its developers named it Cairo /ˈkɛəroʊ/.
 Today, the town of Cairo still stands on the peninsula where the Ohio River joins the Mississippi.

 Other settlements in the area were also given names with Egyptian, Greek, or Middle Eastern origins: The Southern Illinois University Salukis sports teams and towns such as Metropolis, Thebes, Dongola, Palestine, Lebanon, New Athens, Sparta, and Karnak show the influence of classical culture.
 (Greek names were also related to the contemporary national pride in the new republic of the early 19th century, and were given to towns throughout the Midwest.)

 Although Illinois was a free state before the American Civil War, some residents in the area known as Egypt still owned slaves.
 Illinois law generally forbade bringing slaves into Illinois, but a special exemption was given to the salt works near Equality.
 In addition, an exception was made for slaveholders who held long-term indentured servants or descendants of slaves in the area before it achieved statehood.

 The Underground Railroad also operated in southern Illinois, moving nearly equally northward and southward with bounties available for returned slaves appealing to the residents there.
 Slaves were going to "Canaan", the land of milk and honey, for which at first glance Egypt would be an easy mistake.
 Directions to Underground Railroad travelers were coded in Bible verses or songs, and the story of Moses fleeing Egypt was certainly used as an analog to their own plight.
 Egypt was the land to escape, and central Illinois represented the biblical Canaan, with Egypt being a treacherous southern Illinois.